First passage sets of the 2D continuum Gaussian free field: Two-valued local sets

 For the second claim, assume WLoG that $u \geq \lambda$ on some neighborhood in $\partial D$ clockwise of $x$.
 Let us denote this neighborhood by $J_L$.
 If $u \geq \lambda$ also on a neighborhood counter-clockwise, then we are done by the first claim.
 Otherwise, let $\eps>0$ be very small, in particular smaller than the distance between any boundary components.
 Notice that we can start a generalized level line $\hat \eta$ of $\Phi+u$ from $x$ stopped at $\hat \tau_\eps$ the first time the level line reaches distance $\epsilon$ from the connected component it started from, or has reached its continuation threshold on the same connected component of $\partial D$ that contains $x$.
 Note that $\hat \eta$ cannot hit $J_L$ before time $\hat \tau_\eps$ by absolute continuity w.r.t. to the simply-connected case (see Lemma 16 of \cite{ASW}).
 On the other hand, it a.s. hits the counter-clockwise boundary neighborhood if $u \in (-\lambda,\lambda)$ on this neighborhood, and a.s. does not hit it if $u \leq -\lambda$.

-In both cases, by the first claim of this proposition, we have that $\eta$ cannot intersect nor accumulate in $J_L \cup \hat \eta_t$ before either accumulating or hitting $\hat \eta(\hat \tau)$, or finishing by accumulating somewhere on the boundary $\partial D$ at positive distance from $x$.
-We now argue that $\eta$ cannot accumulate at $\hat \eta(\hat \tau)$ without hitting.
-Indeed, because Lemma \ref{lemext} allows us to further grow $\hat \eta$ for a positive amount $s$ after time $\hat \tau$, the first claim of this proposition implies again that $\eta$ cannot accumulate near $\hat \eta(\hat \tau)$, before hitting or accumulating $\hat \eta(\hat \tau + s)$.
-So it remains to argue that $\eta$ cannot hit $\hat \eta(\hat \tau)$.
-This now follows, as hitting $\hat \eta(\hat \tau)$ would in particular mean that $\eta$ is continuous up to this hitting time $\tau_1$ and thus stay in some open neighborhood of $\hat \eta(\hat \tau)$ after some time $s < \tau_1$.
-Thus, by the absolute continuity of the GFF in this neighborhood, i.e., the same proof as for Lemma 16 of \cite{ASW}, one can show that $\eta$ cannot hit $\hat \eta(\hat \tau)$. \end{proof}
+In both cases, by the first claim of this proposition, we have that $\eta$ cannot intersect nor accumulate in $J_L \cup \hat \eta_t$ before either accumulating or hitting $\hat \eta(\hat \tau_\eps)$, or finishing by accumulating somewhere on the boundary $\partial D$ at positive distance from $x$.
+We now argue that $\eta$ cannot accumulate at $\hat \eta(\hat \tau_\eps)$ without hitting.
+Indeed, because Lemma \ref{lemext} allows us to further grow $\hat \eta$ for a positive amount $s$ after time $\hat \tau_\eps$, the first claim of this proposition implies again that $\eta$ cannot accumulate near $\hat \eta(\hat \tau_\eps)$, before hitting or accumulating $\hat \eta(\hat \tau_\eps + s)$.
+So it remains to argue that $\eta$ cannot hit $\hat \eta(\hat \tau_\eps)$.
+This now follows, as hitting $\hat \eta(\hat \tau_\eps)$ would in particular mean that $\eta$ is continuous up to this hitting time $\tau_1$ and thus stay in some open neighborhood of $\hat \eta(\hat \tau_\eps)$ after some time $s < \tau_1$.
+Thus, by the absolute continuity of the GFF in this neighborhood, i.e., the same proof as for Lemma 16 of \cite{ASW}, one can show that $\eta$ cannot hit $\hat \eta(\hat \tau_\eps)$. \end{proof}

-The following lemma tells us that when level lines approach the boundary they hit it in only one point and thus they are continuous until that time.
-This implies that, it is not possible for level lines to accumulate in the boundary.
+The following proposition tells us that when level lines approach the boundary they hit it in only one point and thus they are continuous until that time.
+This implies that, it is not possible for level lines to accumulate on the boundary without hitting it

 \begin{prop} Let $\eta$ be a generalized level line of GFF $\Phi + u$ in $D$ starting from $0$.
 Let $T_p$ be the set of boundary points on $\partial D \backslash \R$ that $\eta$ could potentially hit, i.e. set of points $x$ for which $u> -\lambda$ in a neighborhood in $\partial D$ counter-clockwise of $x$ and $u<\lambda$ in some neighbourhood in $\partial D$ clockwise of $x$.
 Then a.s. either $\eta$ hits $T_p$ or stays at a positive distance from it. \end{prop}